AndyTQ/The-Mars-Platform/README.md

 #### About Firebase:
 * We use Firebase as the tool for authentication.
 * All the users' account information (not including the game scores), including email, display name, and password, are stored in Firebase Database.
-* The Firebase Database is managed at https://console.firebase.google.com
-* To access Firebase:
-	* Provide cscteam0500@gmail.com as username and 1Q2W3e4r as password.
-	* Click "Authentication" to see the users that registered into Firebase Authentication.
-	* Click "Database" - "Real-Time Database" to see the additional user information that are stored in the database.
 ## Sample Games:
 ## Sliding Tiles
 After choosing the Sliding Tiles game, you will be directed to the